compro-itkmitl/Sleep-Apnea-Tester/README.md

 ---

 # How to use
-**Part I : Sleep Apnea Risk Test**
+**Part I: Sleep Apnea Risk Test**
-   --For check risk to be Sleep Apnea Syndrome apart from "Sleep Apnea Measurement".-- MINGW gcc Compiler : https://sourceforge.net/projects/tdm-gcc/
+   --For check risk to be Sleep Apnea Syndrome apart from **"Sleep Apnea Measurement"**.-- MINGW gcc Compiler : https://sourceforge.net/projects/tdm-gcc/
-1. Go to Sleep-Apnea-Tester/Self-evaluation/Risk's Self-evaluation/Adultandchild.c and Download.
+1. Download Adultandchild.c from Sleep-Apnea-Tester/Self-evaluation/Risk's Self-evaluation/Adultandchild.c
-2. Open the Command Prompt (CMD Commands) and Change Directory to this file then type: **gcc Sleep Apnea Risk Test.c -o a.out**.
-This will compile the code.
+2. Open the Command Prompt (CMD Commands) and Change Directory to this file then type **gcc Sleep Apnea Risk Test.c -o a.out** for compile the code.
-3. Write the command: **.\a.out** ,this will run the program.
+3. Type **.\a.out** on command for run the program.
+4. Waiting for the program in running for a minute.
 4. Let's do this Sleep Apnea Risk Test!

+---

 **Part II : Sleep Apnea Measurement**
 ---